fabnicol/mkg_docker_image/README.md

 The container is created using a multi-stage build, which requires Docker >= 19.03.0.
-It draws upon the official [Gentoo stage3 AMD64 Docker image](https://github.com/gentoo/gentoo-docker-images)
+It draws upon the official [Gentoo stage3 AMD64 Docker image](https://github.com/gentoo/gentoo-docker-images) Docker images are built and released automatically by a Github Actions workflow.
+See the Release section of this site.
+An occasional tag resulting from a Github Actions workflow is also uploaded to [DockerHub](https://hub.docker.com/repository/docker/fabnicol/mkg_docker_image/tags?page=1&ordering=last_updated).

 ## Building the Docker image